jcass77/WTFIX/README.md

 ## Project Highlights and Goals

 - Built from the ground up for Python 3.
-- Provides custom `Field` and `FieldMap` types for working with FIX tags and field values.
-These types are 'pythonic', implementing many of the standard protocols, and behave as expected when you integrate them in existing Python code.
 - Batteries included - comes with everything that you need to connect to a FIX server and start sending and receiving messages in minutes.
 Provides default implementations for:
     - Authentication
     - Maintaining a heartbeat
     - Sequence number management and resend requests
+    - Message storage and retrieval
 - Fast, easy to understand message processing pipeline based on a modern ``async and await`` implementation.
-- Easily extendable architecture - modular 'apps' can be added to the pipeline stack to add new application logic.
+- Easily extendable architecture - modular 'apps' can be added to the pipeline stack to add custom message processing routines or new application features.

     ```python
     PIPELINE_APPS = [